pousse-cafe/pousse-cafe.github.io/documentation.md

 previously created while handling the same message;
 - Re-create an aggregate by removing it using a Repository, then re-adding it with a Factory;
 - Prevent the removal by a Repository of an Aggregate previously created by a Factory while handling the same message.

+## Collision Handling

+Once you deploy your application in a distributed environment, you will more than likely want to achieve high performance and/or high availability which may both be obtained by multiplying the number of processing nodes.
+In the context of a Pousse-Café application, this generally means that you will have several Pousse-Café Runtime instances executed by different nodes running the same Modules and, therefore, the same sets of listeners.

+The real issue is that you will start experiencing "collisions" i.e. several listeners trying to update or create the same aggregate at the same time.

+In a single node environment, even with several processing threads, Pousse-Café is able to prevent collisions.
+However, in a multi-node environment, this is not possible.

+Ideally, a model should be designed in a way that the probability of collision is reduced.
+Generally, this means having many small Aggregates instead of a few big ones.
+However, it is sometimes not possible to prevent them completely (i.e. the probability of collision cannot be reduced to zero).

+To handle this issue, Pousse-Café implements a rather simple mechanism: when a collision is detected while running a listener, the execution of the listener is retried a bit later, potentially several times, until the listener is successfully executed.

+Note that this mechanism implies that messages may not be handled in a strict sequence anymore: a retry may cause that a message that was emitted before another one is actually handled after it.
+The Model has to be meant in a way that supports this.
+If strict sequences are required, proper synchronization mechanisms have to be implemented.

+### Detecting Collisions

+Collisions are detected in two situations:

+1. An update fails with an optimistic locking error,
+2. An insertion fails with a duplicate key error when it should not (i.e. the insertion is expected to be successful).

+First situation is rather obvious: the execution of the listener which failed with an optimistic locking error must simply be retried.

+Second situation is a bit more tricky: if a duplicate key error occurs, it should be detected as a collision only if an update listener on the same aggregate was not executed because the aggregate did not exist at the time it was executed.
+Indeed, this configuration means that another instance running in parallel created the aggregate in the meantime.
+If this did not happen, the duplicate key error must be interpreted as a regular failure (i.e. probably a bug).

+The fact that a skipped update requires a subsequent creation is noticed via a `TargetAggregates<K>` instance returned by a runner (see [Aggregate Root listeners](#in-an-aggregate-root)).
+For example, the following code inside of Runner's `targetAggregates` method tells to Pousse-Café that Aggregate with ID `id` might be updated but if it is not, then it must be created:

+    MyAggregateId id = ...;
+    if(...) { // Aggregate can be updated return new TargetAggregates.Builder<MyAggregateId>()
+                .toUpdate(id)
+                .build();
+    } else { //
+        return new TargetAggregates.Builder<MyAggregateId>()
+                .toCreate(id)
+                .build();
+    }

+The creation itself must be handled by a [Factory listener](#in-a-factory).

+Note that in a collision-free environment, the "else" block of above code is useless as creation will always be executed in case no update was.

+### Testing Code Collision-readiness

+Pousse-Café [test runtime](#test-your-model) can be configured in a way that the probability of collision is increased, enabling to test the readiness of code with regards to collision occurrence.
+To do so, the instance returned by `replicationStrategy` method of `PousseCafeTest` may be used as message listeners pool split strategy:

+    @Override
+    protected Builder runtimeBuilder() {
+        return super.runtimeBuilder()
+                .messageListenersPoolSplitStrategy(replicationStrategy(8))
+                ...
+                .build();
+    }

+`replicationStrategy` takes as an argument the number of threads that will execute in parallel the whole set of listeners.
+The higher the number, the higher the probability of collision (but take the number of cores of executing machine into account, with a single core, even a high number of threads will not produce much concurrency).

+### Explicit Domain Processes and Custom Listeners

+Currently, automated collision detection and handling is not available for explicit Domain Processes' listeners and custom listeners.
+In this those cases, collisions have to be handled explicitly by the developer.

 ## Spring Integration